Kschang (which are his initials and his last name) is an IT professional and general manager in San Francisco CA.

 Brands Hatch, a UK raceway, has two configurations: the short "indy" layout, (where turn 4 leads straight to 9) and a longer "grand prix" layout that uses the full track.

 Drivethru (Indy): Start and try to drive half on grass on the right side, as you head toward turn one, which is also downhill.
 You should be able to pass virtually all the cars if you brake judiciously and only keep two wheels on the course.
 Brake as you pass the bridge for the loose hairpin, accelerate and cut across apex of turn 3, accelerate into turn 4, and brake for the large wide turn 9 back to finish line and uphill.

 Q: I can't seem to win a particular race no matter what.
 What should I do?

-A: Turn off Wifi, start the same race with a wimpy car, and lose badly (like middle of the pack).
+A: Turn off Wifi, start the same race with a wimpy car, and lose badly (like the middle of the pack).
 Then start the same race again, but with your best car allowed.
-Game will assign you some wimpy drivers for competition, and you can beat them.
+The game will assign you some wimpy drivers for competition, and you can beat them.

 Q: How do I cheat?